 In a little pumpkin patch far away, round pumpkins grew all about.
 But one pumpkin was very different, he was square.
 Spookly was the only square pumpkin in the patch and because of this, the other round pumpkins teased him.

-How many times do children feel the same way Spookly did?
-Using the story of Spookly the Square Pumpkin by Joe Troiano, you can teach the important lessons of self love, tolerance and acceptance to your children.
+How many times do children feel the same way Spookley did?
+Using the story of Spookley the Square Pumpkin by Joe Troiano, you can teach the important lessons of self-love, tolerance, and acceptance to your children.
 Take a look below at how this fun book can create a wonderful learning experience for your classroom or even your own children.
 Take a peek!

 Students will be able to empathize with others and practice tolerance.